Sparkz0629/bluetooth_presence_alerter/README.md

 ### Prerequisites

-All the utilities should already be pre-installed on Linux.

-However, if you are missing l2ping, then install using the following:
+The following packages should be installed already, but if they aren't, then run the following:

 ```
+sudo apt-get install vim
 sudo apt-get install l2ping
 ```